GFTCOMS/WRK25COMMUNICATION/README.md

 # WRK25 Communication Microservice

 ## Overview
 The WRK25 Communication Microservice is a Spring Boot application designed to handle notifications for an e-commerce system.
-It processes events from other services and creates notifications for users about product stock changes, order status updates, and other important events.
+It processes events from other services and creates notifications for users about product stock changes, order status updates, and other important events...

 ## Features
 - Notification management for users